 // Agent applies the highest-confidence

-// solution without re-deriving it.185 API functions with TypeScript types.
-71 automated tests.
-Clean interfaces designed for other developers to build on.
+// solution without re-deriving it.Developer experience is critical.
+I wrote 185 API functions with strict TypeScript types, backed by automated tests, to provide a clean, deterministic SDK for other engineers to build on.

 import { EkkosClient } from '@ekkos/sdk';